Introduction: How to Create/Write a Simple/Sample Linux Shell/Bash Script

 Step 5: Longer Shell Script

-If you would like to try out a longer shell script, please copy the shell script below (and attached as PDF and ODT files) into your text editor, save it,make it executable and run it.
+If you would like to try out a longer shell script, please copy the shell script below (and attached as PDF, ODT, Bash and text files) into your text editor, save it,make it executable and run it.
 As you learn more Linux commands, you can create more complex shell scripts.

 echo "Matt's test shell script"